Automattic/jetpack/readme.txt

 * General: Fixed a compatibility problem between WordPress TinyMCE and Jetpack Markdown when visiting the WordPress Dashboard.
 * Lazy Images: Fixed behaviour for when JavaScript is disabled.
 * Markdown: We fixed the naming of the class used for code blocks that specify a language.
+* Simple Payments: Fixed an error when the user had published Simple Payment Products but their Professional Subscription had expired.
 * Sitemap: We fixed the format of the date shown for videos on the video sitemap.
 * Stats: We fixed the width of the Stats page for wide screens.